 In August 2000, we were named the successful bidder in the South Australia government's electricity privatization auction for Flinders Power, South Australia's final generation company to be privatized.
-We agreed to pay AUS \$313 million (US\$180 million as of August 2000) for a 100 year lease of the Flinders Power assets.
-Flinders Power includes two power stations totaling 760 MW, the Leigh Creek coal mine and a dedicated rail line.
-The lease agreement also includes managing the long-term fuel supply and power purchase agreement of the 180 MW Osborne Cogeneration Station.
-We expect to close this transaction in the third guarter of 2000.
+We agreed to pay AUS \$313 million (US\$180 million as of August 2000) for a 100 year lease of certain Flinders Power assets, including two power stations totaling 760 MW.
+In addition, we are receiving a 20 year lease, renewable for additional 10 year terms, of the Leigh Creek coal mine and a dedicated rail line.
+The 100 year lease also includes managing the long-term fuel supply and power purchase agreement of the 180 MW Osborne Cogeneration Station.
+We expect to close this transaction in the third quarter of 2000.